ibmresilient/resilient-community-apps/fn_service_now/README.md

-# Resilient Integration with ServiceNow
+# IBM Resilient Integration for ServiceNow
 **This package contains six functions that help integrate with the ServiceNow Platform**

  ![screenshot](./screenshots/0.png)

 # app.config settings:
 ```